charlie0129/game-saves-linker/README.md

 4. Move your saves that you just backed up to `.\SAVES`.
 Now your saves are in their new locations, and your game will work as before.

+5. Although you probably do not need to do this, to remove the linked directory, run `1UNLINKSAVES.CMD`.
+(Relax, your saves in `.\SAVES` will not be affected.)

 Effect:

 In the example above, your saves are originally stored in `%USERPROFILE%\AppData\Roaming\YuzuSoft\RiddleJoker`.
 Now it is in `.\SAVES` (inside the installation directory of your game).